dpbahena/automata/README.md

  <h2>MOBILE-32 BITS     (I started it from 65536 to 4,294,967,295  or 2^32)</h2>

+* See examples #1 and #2

+or

-See examples #1 and #2 or press "M" to for random rule or  press "SPACE" to type specific rule.
+* press "M" to for random rule

+or

+* press "SPACE" to type specific rule after you pressed "M"

 Press "C" for COMPRESSED mode (compressed mode only works in certain shapes) Examples from "A New Kind of Science" by Stephen Wolfram: